Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Required parameter | Optional |

-Description | Specify whether or not to use authentication for Prometheus monitoring |
+Description | Enable authentication for Prometheus monitoring |

 Default value | No default value |